nf-core/ampliseq/docs/output.md

 #### Relative abundance tables

 Absolute abundance tables produced by the previous steps contain count data, but the compositional nature of 16S rRNA amplicon sequencing requires sequencing depth normalisation.
-This step computes relative abundance tables for various taxonomic levels and a detailed table for all ASVs with taxonomic classification, sequence and relative abundance for each sample.
+This step computes relative abundance tables for various taxonomic levels and detailed tables for all ASVs with taxonomic classification, sequence and relative abundance for each sample.
 Typically used for in depth investigation of taxa abundances.
+If not specified, the tables are based on the computed taxonomic classification (DADA2 classification takes precedence over QIIME2 classifications).

 <details markdown="1">
 <summary>Output files</summary>